link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Cindy.md

 ## Analysis

+The Vibration Subsystem design presents a plausible and testable solution to mitigate tennis ball jams in the Playmate Tennis Ball Collector by employing dual Vybronics DC Vibration Motors.
+These motors generate sufficient vibration force to dislodge jammed balls without risking structural damage.
+While the effectiveness of vibration in resolving jamming is not guaranteed for all scenarios, it is a well-considered approach grounded in the understanding that oscillatory motion can disrupt static friction and free-wedged objects.
+The design incorporates flexible activation mechanisms—manual lever-actuated switches and RC control—to allow for precise, on-demand usage and adaptability in varying operational conditions.

-The Vibration Subsystem design provides an efficient and reliable solution for preventing tennis ball jams in the Playmate Tennis Ball Collector by utilizing dual Vybronics DC Vibration Motors, delivering sufficient vibration force without causing structural damage.
-Powered by the shared Lithium Battery from the Power Subsystem, the design simplifies integration, minimizes cost and weight, and replaces press-button switches with durable lever-actuated switches for increased reliability and mechanical compatibility.
-These switches eliminate the need for additional overlays and provide straightforward activation through mechanical engagement.
-Careful testing and calibration will verify the subsystem’s effectiveness, ensuring compatibility with the Sensor and RC Subsystems and preventing interference with ball detection processes.
-This well-balanced design achieves seamless integration, cost-efficiency, and robust performance, contributing to the overall functionality and stability of the machine.
+The subsystem’s integration with the shared Lithium Battery from the Power Subsystem ensures simplicity, cost-efficiency, and reduced weight while maintaining reliable power delivery.
+The durable lever-actuated switches enhance mechanical compatibility and eliminate the need for overlays, streamlining the design.
+Extensive testing and calibration will be conducted to validate the vibration’s effectiveness in addressing jamming while ensuring seamless compatibility with the Sensor and RC Subsystems.
+This iterative process allows for refinement, ensuring the subsystem contributes to the machine's overall functionality, stability, and efficiency.

 ## References